‘Leave It to Beaver' Actor Tony Dow Dies at Age 77, Managers Say

 Actor, director and artist Tony Dow, remembered for his role as Wally Cleaver in the family sitcom "Leave it to Beaver," has died at 77, according to his managers.

 His death was announced by his managements team his Facebook page.
-A cause of death was not included in the post.
+A cause of death was not included in the post, which was later removed.

 "It is with an extremely heavy heart that we share with you the passing of our beloved Tony this morning," Dow's friends and managers Frank Bilotta and Renee James wrote on Dow's Facebook page.
 "Tony was a beautiful soul - kind, compassionate, funny and humble.
 It was truly a joy to just be around him.
 His gentle voice and unpretentious manner was immediately comforting and you could not help but love him.
 The world has lost an amazing human being, but we are all richer for the memories that he has left us.